Published in

 Dimensions25 7/8 in x 18 in (65.7 cm x 45.7 cm)

-Salvator Mundi is no less than an exception as Mona Lisa, yet it remains in a private gallery.
+Salvator Mundi is no less than an exception when compared to Mona Lisa, yet it remains in a private gallery.
 Trying to explain the years of work by Leonardo is remarkably difficult but this brief passage will help you understand Salvator Mundi’s features.

 Leonardo da Vinci famous paintings Salvator Mundi